 Some code needs to be more complicated, sure.
 But we're looking for code that's unnecessarily complex.

-There are dangers with having code that’s extremely complex.
+There are dangers with having highly complex code.
 You run the risk of increased code defects, increased time fixing bugs, and unreliable testing.

 Robert C. Martin pointed out that "the ratio of time spent reading versus writing is well over 10 to 1."
 You don't want to increase the reading side of the ratio any further by producing unnecessarily complex code.
 Decrease unnecessary complexity, and you will decrease the time to production.